Midtown Home Tour 2014

 SOCA Historic Home Tour 10 am – 4 pm on Saturday, September 20, 2014

-Sacramento Old City Association’s 2014 Historic Home Tour focuses on the northern end of Midtown, a neighborhood known unofficially as “Lavender Heights” since the early 1980s.
-Centered on the commercial streets of J, K and L Street west of the Western Pacific railroad tracks between 19th and 20th Street, running east to Sutter’s Fort, the oldest building in Sacramento, Lavender Heights is a true mixed-use neighborhood, combining stunning historic homes, a lively arts community, and an active business district.
+Sacramento Old City Association’s 2014 Historic Home Tour focuses on the northern end of Midtown, an area known unofficially as “Lavender Heights” since the early 1980s.
+Centered on the commercial streets of J, K and L Street west of the Western Pacific railroad tracks between 19th and 20th Street, running east to Sutter’s Fort, the oldest building in Sacramento, Midtown is a true mixed-use neighborhood, combining stunning historic homes, a lively arts community, and an active business district.

 The Home Tour provides a guided tour through historic Midtown homes, where you can see how the architectural treasures of the city have been lovingly restored and maintained for contemporary use.
 The tour is self-guided; once you pick up your tour brochure and bracelet from the street fair at 20th and J Street, you can visit the homes at your leisure in whatever order you prefer.
-The brochure also includes information about places in Midtown’s Lavender Heights neighborhood to eat, drink or shop.
+The brochure also includes information about places in Midtown to eat, drink or shop.

 The tour starts at the Midtown Farmer’s Market, 2020 J Street, in between 20th and 21st on J Street.
 The ticket booth on J Street will issue the wristband and tour brochure that guides you to each house (the wristband gets you in the door.)
 Advanced ticket sales will become available online on May 1, 2014.